Key Points

 What is folic acid?

-Folic acid is a vitamin that every cell in your body needs for healthy growth and development.
-If you take it before pregnancy and during early pregnancy, it can help protect your baby from birth defects of the brain and spine called neural tube defects.
+Folic acid is a B vitamin that the cells of your body need for healthy growth and development.
+If you take it before pregnancy and during early pregnancy, it can help protect your baby from serious birth defects of the brain, spine and spinal cord called neural tube defects (NTDs).
 The neural tube is the part of a developing baby that becomes the brain and spinal cord.
-NTDs happen in the first month of pregnancy, before you may know that you’re pregnant.
-This is why it’s important to have enough folic acid in your body before you get pregnant.

 Some studies show that folic acid also may help prevent birth defects in a baby’s mouth called cleft lip and palate.
 A cleft lip is a birth defect in which a baby’s upper lip doesn’t form completely and has an opening in it.
+A cleft palate is a birth defect in which a baby's palate (roof of the mouth) doesn’t form completely and has an opening in it.

 How can you get enough folic acid?